mark-torres10/personal_website/_research/2026-05-26-bluesky-design-deep-dive.md

 ## What we built

+During the 2024 US election, we ran one of the first large-scale field experiments where academic researchers, not a platform company, controlled the ranking algorithm on a live social network.

+What we built was the machinery to make that true in practice:

+- Pipelines that turned Bluesky's public event stream into a queryable post corpus.
+- Classifiers that labeled content for toxicity, politics, and constructiveness.
+- Recommendation algorithms that translated those labels into ranking policies.
+- A serving layer that exposed those policies as feeds inside Bluesky itself.

+Users experienced custom feeds in the normal Bluesky app.
+Researchers experienced something rarer: logged exposure to algorithmically curated political content during a national election, with experimental control over every detail of what was shown to users.

 ## Why did we need to build this in the first place?

+Social media algorithms shape what people see, which shapes what they believe about others and about politics.
+Our team had run experiments showing those effects, but mostly in labs or on platforms where we could not touch the ranking layer itself.

+Facebook and Twitter controlled their algorithms.
+They had little incentive to let academics randomly assign users to different ranking policies during a national election.
+So if we wanted to test causal effects of algorithm design, we needed a platform where we could actually implement and serve those policies to real users.

+That requirement cascades quickly.
+Once you commit to live intervention, you cannot stop at "train a model."
+You need:

+- A continuous view of platform activity
+- A way to label and store posts at scale
+- A ranking engine that can encode experimental conditions
+- A serving layer users can actually access

+This sort of "end-to-end pipeline for academic field experiments" exists, and such a setup is generally reserved for large tech companies.
+Therefore, we had to build it from scratch.

 ## How did Bluesky make this possible?

+Bluesky was the rare platform where three things were true at once:

+- Allowing outsiders to host custom feeds.
+- Provide live platform-scale data.
+- Expose feeds to real users in the native app.

+That combination is what made a field experiment possible outside Facebook and Twitter.
+Twitter open-sourced its ranking algorithm in 2023, but it did not open its data stream or let you serve alternative feeds to its users.
+Bluesky did both.
+This meant we could populate feeds with live posts from the actual platform and serve them to real users.

+The election timing also amplified everything.
+Elon's Twitter changes pushed a wave of users onto Bluesky just as political content was becoming the dominant form of engagement on the platform.
+That made the study substantively interesting in a way a quieter period would not have: we were not testing ranking algorithms on a static corpus, but on a live network during a national election, as the user base and content mix were both shifting rapidly.
+Doing that credibly still required building the full data and ML stack (ingestion, preprocessing, classification, feed generation, serving), but Bluesky gave us something closed platforms never would: the ability to run those algorithms on real users, in the native app, during the political moment we actually cared about.

 ## Architecture at a glance